 Prophylls are sometimes shown as being adaxial, or both lateral and adaxial within a single bud (Gerrath & Posluszny 2007).

-Within the Cyphostemma-Tetrastigma clade, there are five major clades; Cayratia itself has three main clades and is paraphyletic, and Tetrastigma is sister to one of the Cayratia clades (Lu et al. 2013; see also Rossetto et al. 2007).
-The distinctive Pterisanthes turns out to be polyphyletic and embedded within Ampelocissus (X.-Q. Liu et al. 2015).
-For the phylogeny of Tetrastigma, host of Rafflesia, see P. Chen et al. (2011a).
-Vitis is monophyletic and the species hybridize (Tröndle et al. 2010); the small subgenus Muscadinia, from the New World, is sister to the other species which are from both the Old and New Worlds (X.-Q. Liu et al. 2015).
-See Rodrigues et al. 2014 for South American Cissus and Adams et al. (2016: inc. early Miocene fossils) for African Cissus in particular.
+Within Cayratieae, there are five major clades; Cayratia itself has three main clades and is paraphyletic, and Tetrastigma may be sister to one of the Cayratia clades (Lu et al. 2013; see also Rossetto et al. 2007).
+For the phylogeny of Tetrastigma itself, host of Rafflesia, see P. Chen et al. (2011a) and especially Habib et al. (2017: 10 chloroplast genes); major clades in the latter only partly agree with those in the former, and a small clade of two undescribed species from S.E.
+China is sister to the rest of the genus.
+Cisseae.
+See Rodrigues et al. 2014 for South American Cissus and Adams et al. (2016: inc. early Miocene fossils) for African Cissus in particular. >Viteae.
+Pterisanthes turns out to be polyphyletic and embedded within Ampelocissus (X.-Q. Liu et al. 2015).
+Vitis itself is monophyletic, and some species hybridize (Tröndle et al. 2010); the small subgenus Muscadinia, from the New World, is sister to the other species which are from both the Old and New Worlds (X.-Q. Liu et al. 2015).

 Classification.
 Although Vitis and relatives and Leea are morphologically distinguishable, there are numerous features that unite the two and they are sister taxa in all phylogenetic studies; inclusion in a single family seems reasonable.
 The wood anatomy of Leea and Rhoicissus in particular is very similar.